-My favourite person who sent me his stories was Bhupendra Desai, a retired school master who now runs a newsagent’s shop in Birmingham and spends all of his spare time painting pictures of Sai Baba.
+My favorite person who sent me his stories was Bhupendra Desai, a retired schoolmaster who now runs a newsagent’s shop in Birmingham and spends all of his spare time painting pictures of Sai Baba.
 His voice quivers with joy as he tells his story:

-‘I gave him four packets of vibhuti and a photograph of Sai Baba.
-The vibhuti I gave him had been given to me by Dr D Gadhia who is a very old devotee who has been helping teach Baba’s teachings about love, truth, right conduct, non-violence and peace.
+‘I gave him 4 packets of vibhuti and a photograph of Sai Baba.
+The vibhuti I gave him had been given to me by Dr. D Gadhia who is a very old devotee who has helped teach Baba’s teachings about love, truth, right conduct, non-violence, and peace.
 This vibhuti was, in fact, extracted from his own body coming out of his hands and from his legs particularly at night.
-This phenomena lasted for three months and everyday devotees from all over the UK were going to his home in Leicester to see him and would see vibhuti everywhere- even in his bed sheets.
+This phenomenon lasted for three months and everyday devotees from all over the UK were going to his home in Leicester to see him and would see vibhuti everywhere- even in his bedsheets.

 ‘I told him to keep these packets under his pillow and under his bed sheet.
 I also told him to pray to his own chosen God incarnation.
 I believe he prayed to the Lord Jesus Christ.